Some Results on Backward Stochastic Differential Equations of Fractional Order: Introduction

-\begin{lemma} Let $\frac{1}{2}< \alpha < 1$ and $1 \leq p < \infty$, $\mathbb{L}^{p,\alpha}$ is a Banach space. \end{lemma} \begin{proof} Obviously, the defined weighted norm satisfies the conditions of norm in $\mathbb{L}^{p,\alpha}$ space.
-It is only left to show that is complete.
-Hence, a proof of this part is similar to the proof of Theorem 3.4 in \cite{omid}, so we omit it here. \end{proof} In particular, we consider $p=2$ and $\frac{1}{2}<\alpha <1$ throughout this paper such that the weighted norm is defined by
+\begin{lemma} Let $\frac{1}{2}< \alpha < 1$ and $1 \leq p < \infty$, $L^{p,\alpha}$ is a Banach space. \end{lemma} \begin{proof} Obviously, the defined weighted norm satisfies the conditions of a norm in the $L^{p,\alpha}$ space.
+It is only left to show that it is complete.
+Hence, a proof of this part is similar to the proof of Theorem 3.4 in \cite{omid}, so we omit it here. \end{proof} In particular, we consider $p=2$ and $\frac{1}{2}<\alpha <1$ throughout this article such that \textit{the new weighted norm} is defined by

 To show existence and uniqueness, we consider the following norm:

 \end{definition}